'Working and Growing Together'

 The Enhanced Curriculum

-School has developed an ‘Enhanced Curriculum’ (Appendix 1) which aims to enhance the planned curriculum, brining it life for the children.
+School has developed an ‘Enhanced Curriculum’ which aims to enhance the planned curriculum, bringing it to life for the children, providing opportunity to expereince the curriculum first and consolidate these experiences through discussion and collaboration.
 Schools enhanced curriculum is incorporated into the planned statutory curriculum and involves whole school and individual class enhancements.
-Please see the Enhanced Curriculum Plan in the appendices of this document.
+Please see the Enhanced Curriculum Plan in the link below.
 The headteacher is responsible for planning and organising whole school enhancements and the classteachers are responsible for planning and organising individual class enhancements.

 Whole school enhancements include termly: parent INSPIRE mornings, parent assemblies, speakers into assembly, fund raising activities, inter school competitions, intra school competitions, sporting events.